-As we approach the middle of the summer vacation season, I'm exploring things to think about when considering a guided tour.
-I'm referring to vacation tours of several days rather than the two hour tour hitting the highlights of a specific city or tourist attraction.
+As we approach the summer vacation season, I'm exploring things to think about when considering a guided tour.
+I'm referring to vacation tours of several days or weeks rather than the two hour tour taken at a tourist attraction or the highlights of a city tour.

 Or the three hour tour that left Gilligan and friends stranded on that island for several years. :)